SPUR-TECH/Life-Hackers-/README.md

 ## Site Author's mission:

 I built this site for people to escape the annoying adds in youtube.
-It's built in a very simplistic way for ease of use with flowing colours throughout all pages and easy links to them, in the NAVBAR and also a the bottom of the page with links to social media sites like Facebook, Twitter, Instagram and Youtube.
+It's built in a very simplistic way for ease of use with flowing colours throughout all pages and easy links to them, in the NAVBAR and also at the bottom of the page with links to social media sites like Facebook, Twitter, Instagram and Youtube.
 I've added a copywright with my SPUR-<b style="color: rgb(212, 32, 32);">TECH </b>Web Designs logo in the footer.

 ## Wireframes: